 What Is Form CMS-40b?

 Form CMS-40b is a form from the Center for Medicare & Medicaid Services that you use when applying for Medicare part B. Medicare part B is insurance coverage from Medicare that covers things like outpatient care, preventive services and medical equipment.
 It can also cover part-time home health services and physical therapy.
-Form CMS-40b is only for people who are enrolled in Medicare part A already.
+Form CMS-40b is only for people who have enrolled in Medicare part A already.
 If you haven’t enrolled in part A yet, you shouldn’t use this form to apply.

 How to Fill Out Form CMS-40b